bknie1/Practice-Web/Readme.md

 | /cats/:id/edit | GET       | edit
 | /cats/:id      | PATCH/PUT | update
 | /cats/:id      | DELETE    | destroy

+## Databases
+Both SQL and NoSQL database schemas usually lean on associations to relate some data to some other data.

+### SQL vs. NoSQL
+SQL requires that your tables be complete up front.
+If you try to add an attribute later, you will have to update all previous entities to that table; either by NULLing them, or adding some placeholder data.

+NoSQL does not require complete tables.
+However, you may query two entities, and find that one has more information than the other.
+NoSQL does not force you to refactor old entitities.
+Also, there is no strict consistency enforcement.
+NoSQL is more flexible, but may create more technical debt.

+### Associations

+#### SQL
+In SQL, we use JOIN tables to associate data e.g. User and Email tables would have a JOIN table where we associate some User's emails with that User.

+#### NoSQL
+In NoSQL, we can have embedded associations or object reference associations.
+- Embedded associations mean we write the entire object to some other object.
+For example, each User has an array of emails, and that array consists of complete email objects.
+- Object reference associations mean we have a User with an array of Email object references, rather than entire Emails.
+We simply point to where each email is located rather than having a complete copy.

+There is a use case for both.
+For example, if some data is unique to some user, we may not need to point to a reference that could be shared.
+However, if we are tagging Games with genre labels, multiple games may use the same tag, and so referencing shared tags may be more practical.

+Different use cases require different database and schema architecture.

+## Authentication

 ### Node.js
 Up until recently JavaScript was a browser only language.
 It's a way for us to write JavaScript on the server side.